PGauri1621/Portfolio-Project/README.md

 Conclusion
 This project aims to deliver a streamlined, user-friendly platform for accessing media content.
 The use of ReactJS, Flask, and SQLite ensures a lightweight and scalable solution that can be easily expanded with additional features in the future.

+NOTE - THIS PROJECT IS STILL IN PROGRESS, MANY FEATURES AND COMPONENTS WILL BE ADDED.